gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release significantly improves the [performance of Kotlin DSL build scripts compilation](#kotlin-dsl-performance), adds several [improvements to Java toolchain support](#java-toolchain-improvements), including vendor selection, and makes it easy to [execute tasks from included builds directly from the command line](#composite-builds).
+This release significantly improves the [performance of Kotlin DSL build scripts compilation](#kotlin-dsl-performance), adds several [improvements to Java toolchain support](#java-toolchain-improvements), including vendor selection, and makes it easy to [execute any tasks in a composite build directly from the command line](#composite-builds).
 This release also introduces new [dependency management APIs for consistent resolution](#dm-features).

 The [experimental configuration cache](#configuration-cache) has added support for composite builds and more core plugins shipped with Gradle.